WorkLife on the Road

 Invite us to your next unit meeting to discuss worklife integration strategies to reduce stress.
 Our 45-minute presentation highlights tools and discuss strategies for making you work-life integration the best it can be.
 We discuss the myth of "worklife balance" the effects of workplace stress, organizational and personal strategies to address worklife challenges, and then address well-being in a holistic view encompassing environmental, physical, financial, occupational, social, intellectual, spiritual and emotional wellness.
 We present tools and help you strategize just one thing you can incorporate into your day to alleviate stress, improve your worklife integration and bring your best self to work.

-We follow the presentation with a 10-minute activity that brings your group on a short relaxing journey (and tool they can use later) for managing workplace stress.
+We integrate a 10-minute activity (to break up the presentation) that brings your group on a short relaxing journey (and tool they can use later) for managing workplace stress.
 Choices include guided body-scans, progressive muscle relaxation, gentle hand massage, mindful breathing, or a five senses nature activity.
-Email us at email@example.com to schedule an informative mini retreat for your group.
+Email us at firstname.lastname@example.org to schedule an informative mini retreat for your group.
 Choose one activity from the list below for us to add to the end.
 We will also provide you with a PDF of the exercise.

-Once we do this introductory workshop, we can then arrange to have follow-ups throughout the year on specific topics such as financial wellness, resilience, and conflict resolution.
+Once we do this introductory workshop, we can then arrange to have follow-ups throughout the year on specific topics such as Financial Wellness, Stress Management, and Growth Mindset from our many campus and community partners.
+A menu of these additional workshops/contacts will be sent to you after the initial WL on the Road presentation.

 Guided Body Scan